ezsystems/ezplatform/README.md

 Installation instructions below are for installing a clean installation of eZ Platform in latest version with no demo content or demo website.
-Full installation documentation is kept current [in the online docs](https://doc.ezplatform.com/en/latest/getting_started/install_using_composer/), and includes instructions on installing other distributions _(like demo install and enterprise edition)_, or other versions.
+Full installation documentation is kept current [in the online docs](https://doc.ezplatform.com/en/latest/getting_started/install_using_composer/), and includes instructions on installing other distributions _(like [ezplatform-demo](https://github.com/ezsystems/ezplatform-demo) and [ezplatform-ee](https://github.com/ezsystems/ezplatform-ee) enterprise edition)_, or other versions.

 #### Prerequisites